IntegrityExec/RobloxAccountGenerator/README.md

 ## How to Use

 1. Copy the `main.py` script.
-2. Install dependencies: `pip install selenium secrets requests`
+2. Install dependencies: `pip install pystyle colorama selenium`
 3. Download the WebDriver corresponding to your browser and place it in the same directory as the script.
 4. Run the script: `python main.py`